F0911/graph_embedding_link_scheduling/README.md

 make -j4
 ```

-Note: We utilize existing open-source code for the structure2vec architecture (https://github.com/Hanjun-Dai/pytorch_structure2vec/tree/master/s2v_lib) and add the batch nomarlization part in it.
+Note: We utilize existing open-source code for the structure2vec architecture (https://github.com/Hanjun-Dai/pytorch_structure2vec/tree/master/s2v_lib) and add the batch nomarlization function in it.

 ## Data Prepareation